TejaSaiSreenivas/ecg-bwpf-baseline-removal/README.md

 ---

-## 🙋 Author
+##  Author

-Implemented as part of a Digital Signal Processing coursework assignment.
+Implemented as part of a Digital Signal Processing coursework MiniProject.
 Paper implementation by **Teja Sai Sreenivas**.